How Does Combat Work?

 -

 Attack/Defend - Exactly as described, use your turn to attack or defend.
-Roll must be higher to succeed
+Roll must be higher than your opponent to succeed

 -

-Assist - Skip your turn to help an ally's action succeed, they use your 1/2 chosen stat as an additional modifier that turn.
+Assist - Skip your turn to help an ally's action succeed, they use your 1/2 chosen stat (rounded down to a minimum of +1) as an additional modifier that turn.

 -

-AOE - Area of effect attack, target multiple opponents at once with a single attack using your choice of STAT.
-Your following roll suffers a penalty equal to number of targets you chose to attack.
+AOE - Area of effect attack, target multiple opponents at once in a single attack using your choice of STAT.
+Dividing your attention means your following roll to defend suffers a penalty equal to number of targets you chose to attack.

 -